 "The result in Barcelona was done by myself, and not by a car which had no grip in the straights in sixth gear.
 I offered hope to those who work with me and who could get depressed by never seeing the podium.
 But everything ended there.
 We did four weeks of tests to still be behind the most competitive rivals.
 For me it is a great, great, great disappointment".

 Listening to the engineer Lombardi, it is also the case for the others.
 And neither Capelli finds the expressions of the better days.

 "I arrived at Ferrari convinced that they would allow me to always fight for the first positions, instead something has changed and the car is always becoming more important than the driver.
 You just need to look at the grid of today, it is based on the teams, not on the men.
 We always race uphill.
 We hope that the descent will soon begin for us too".

 Just before, in a burst of optimism, Alesi had established the French Grand Prix, the first Sunday of July, as the day of the rescue.
 Two other months without a podium.
-The long road of Romiti is likely to wear down the impatients.
+The long road of Romiti is likely to wear down the impatient people.
 Jean Alesi adds:

 Which is not the best, thinking about Ferrari's ambitions and the profuse investment in Maranello to make the team competitive again.
 But Romiti clarifies:

-"But we were never under no illusions because we started from such a point that it would not have justified them.
-The fact to be in Imola is not enough to change the situation.
+"But we were never under any illusions because we started from such a point that it would not have justified them.
+The fact that I'm in Imola is not enough to change the situation.
 The work matters.
-The rest is nonsense which is not even worth denying, like the rumor that Ferrari will sell its engines to other teams.
+The rest is nonsense which is not even worth denying, like the rumour that Ferrari will sell its engines to other teams.
 It's as if we were to decide to loan Agnelli to Ford.
 Ridiculous".